+Not Applicable.
 The City does not own or manage public housing units.
-The City cooperates with the County of Riverside Housing Authority to provide Section 8 housing assistance.
+The City cooperates with the County of Riverside Housing Authority to provide Section 8 Housing assistance.
+The County of Riverside Housing Authority is not a troubled PHA.

 CR-35 - Other Actions 91.220(j)-(k); 91.320(i)-(j)